Higher Education Initiatives

 A resource about security on higher education campuses.

-Governor Parson's Executive Order 19-03 realigns Missouri's workforce development agencies by transferring the Division of Workforce Development and the Missouri Economic Research and Information Center under the Department of Higher Education - creating the new Missouri Department of Higher Education and Workforce Development.
+Governor Parson's Executive Order 19-03 realigns Missouri's workforce development agencies by transferring the Division of Workforce Development and the Missouri Economic Research and Information Center under the Department of Higher Education - creating the new Missouri Department of Higher Education & Workforce Development.

-By 2020, approximately 66 percent of all jobs in Missouri will require some form of postsecondary education – a professional certificate or a two-year, four-year or advanced degree.
 The state has set a goal – Missouri’s Big Goal – for 60 percent of adults to have a certificate or degree by 2025.

 A workforce initiative designed to target state and regional workforce needs.